ivwu22/find-a-movie/README.md

 ![separate fetch](/images/separatefetch.png)

 A current unsolved problem is the API Key.
 Since the API I am using requires a key to access the data, it was important to protect the key from the public eye.
-However, since this project is solely running front-end, the contraints only allowed me to hide the key from causing error by making a separate js file and using the "https://cors-anywhere.herokuapp.com/" in front of the API url for fetching.
+However, since this project is solely running front-end, the contraints only allowed me to hide the key from causing error by making a separate js file and using the "https://cors-anywhere.herokuapp.com/" in front of the API url for fetching but this isn't a perfect solution because the secret can still be found and the deployed page doesn't always function correctly.